In this tutorial, we will configure a Linux Virtual Machine that is hosted on

 >ping 34.82.27.184

-• Open the software Host File Editor and configure the Hostname for this IP address.
-It this example I gave the name becloudnativedev.
+.
 When the external UP address changes after a restart, update the host file with the new value.
-The software will edit the Windows host file, it is very similar to the Linux /etc/hosts file.
+The software will edit the Windows host file, it is very similar to the Linux /etc/hosts file. - Perform a

-• Perform a ping command to check whether you can reach re remote machine with the host name chosen.
+command to check whether you can reach re remote machine with thehost name chosen.

 > ping becloudnativedev